Eliminating Depth Cycles among Triangles in Three Dimensions: Introduction

 \section{Introduction}

-\paragraph*{The problem.} Let $\T$ be a collection of $n$ non-vertical pairwise disjoint triangles in $\reals^3$ \emph{in general position}.
-In particular, we assume that the $xy$-projections of the triangles are in general position, in the sense that no pair of projected edges overlap, no vertex is projected to a point that lies on a projected edge of another triangle, and no three projected edges are concurrent.
-For any pair $\Delta,\Delta'$ of triangles in $\T$, we say that $\Delta$ passes \emph{above} $\Delta'$ (equivalently, $\Delta'$ passes \emph{below} $\Delta$) if any vertical line that meets both $\Delta$ and $\Delta'$ intersects $\Delta$ at a point that lies higher than its intersection with~$\Delta'$; this property is clearly independent of the choice of the vertical line meeting both triangles.
-We denote this relation by $\Delta'\prec \Delta$.
-The relation $\prec$ is a partial relation, and in general it may contain \emph{cycles} of the form $\Delta_1\prec\Delta_2\prec\cdots\prec\Delta_k\prec\Delta_1$.
+\paragraph*{The problem.} Let $\T$ be a collection of $n$ non-vertical relatively open pairwise disjoint triangles in $\reals^3$.
+We~treat the triangles as relatively open, and allow their boundaries to intersect or overlap.
+For any pair $\Delta,\Delta'$ of triangles in $\T$, we say that $\Delta$ passes \emph{above} $\Delta'$ (equivalently, $\Delta'$ passes \emph{below}~$\Delta$) if there exists a vertical line that meets both $\Delta$ and $\Delta'$, so that it intersects $\Delta$ at a point that lies higher than its intersection with~$\Delta'$; this property is clearly independent of the choice of the vertical line meeting both triangles.
+We denote this relation by~$\Delta'\prec \Delta$ or~$\Delta\succ \Delta'$.
+The~relation $\prec$ in general may contain \emph{cycles} of the form $\Delta_1\prec\Delta_2\prec\cdots\prec\Delta_k\prec\Delta_1$.
 We call this a \emph{$k$-cycle}, and refer to $k$ as the \emph{length} of the cycle.
-Cycles of length three (the minimum possible length) are called \emph{triangular}.
-See Figure~\ref{tricyc}.
+Cycles of length three (the minimum possible length, for any collection of pairwise disjoint convex objects) are called \emph{triangular}; see Figure~\ref{fig:tricyc}.

-The problem of cycle elimination is to cut the triangles of $\T$ into a finite number of connected pieces, each being semi-algebraic of constant description complexity (that is, defined by a constant number of polynomial equalities and inequalities, each of degree bounded by some constant), so that the suitably extended depth relation among the new pieces is acyclic, in which case we call it a \emph{depth order}.
+The problem of \emph{cycle elimination} is to cut the triangles of $\T$ into a finite number of connected pieces, each being semi-algebraic of constant description complexity (that is, defined by polynomial equalities and inequalities, with the number of inequalities and their maximum degree bounded by some constant), so that the suitably extended depth relation among the new pieces is acyclic, in which case we call it a \emph{depth order}.